-We share what we know from both research and practice to provide our members with the best tools for building democracy through education and community partnerships.
-This includes high impact practices for student civic learning and support for the institutional systems, policy, and activities that reinforce that learning and advance the public purposes of higher education.
+We share what we know from both research and practice to support the whole institution—providing our members with the knowledge, skills, and capacity needed for effective community and civic engagement.
 Our coalition is focused on teaching, research, and institutional action in service of the public good.

 What We Do

 We focus on supporting members when they need it most.
 From student community engagement and engaged pedagogy strategies, to re-imagining partnerships with a focus on equity, we build capacity for positive impact on students and communities.

 - Customized technical assistance—access expert staff and learn from the experience of similar institutions nationwide

 - Institutional planning support—align institutional and community assets to achieve shared goals for positive change

 - Mini-grants—funding to pilot new and emerging programs and initiatives

 - Webinars and Coalition Conversations—collaborative learning and action on topics that meet the needs of the moment

 - AmeriCorps at Campus Compact—Campus Compact members can harness the power of national service to address critical needs both on and off campus with Campus Compact AmeriCorps programs.
 AmeriCorps members engage in capacity building and direct service work that mobilizes students, faculty, and staff to tackle pressing challenges.
 Our AmeriCorps members advance education attainment and social cohesion, health equity, economic mobility, and environmental stewardship in a variety of organizational settings.

 - Events & conferences—Our Compact22 national conference recently brought over 650 Compact members together to advance equity through civic and community engagement